 Water is a vital necessity for growing the “Big One”.
 I’ve read where pumpkins have shallow roots.
 A friend of mine who farmed in Italy told me that pumpkin roots run deep, seeking water.
 He continued that they are best grown where the water table is near the surface, or near a creek where the soil contains more moisture.

 Most of us, especially in suburbia, have little choice of location.
 And, when we do have some choice, we choose the sunniest site first, as we can always provide water through some means of irrigation.
 Therefore, it doesn’t matter whether the roots are shallow or deep.
 As mid summer approaches, almost all avid growers need to bring water to the vine on a regular and consistent basis.

-Underground soaker hoses or drip lines are this authors' top choice for primary watering.
+These are the top choice for primary watering.
 Coupled with a small tank, water can be continuously provided to the roots, and will not water the weeds at the same time.
 In addition, you can add fertilizer to the water in the tanks and direct feed the roots.

 The use of soaker hoses underground requires a little early season planning.
-Some farmers bury their hoses in concentric circles or ovals.
-As the plant grows, they turn on the second then third rings (and so forth)of hose.
+Some farmers bury hoses in concentric circles or ovals.
+As the plant grows, they turn on the second then third rings of hose.
 The result is underground watering to the entire area where the plant will spread.
-The benefits go to the main vine as well as the many side shoots which will form secondary roots and draw upon the moisture you have put into the soil.
+The benefits go to the main vine, as well as the many side shoots which will form secondary roots and draw upon the moisture you have put into the soil.
 You may have to train your vine towards the intended area.